 The Future of Change Enablement

-I hope we can use the pandemic experience to positively help people understand how to transition through change a little easier.
+I hope we can use the pandemic and post-pandemic experience to positively help people understand how to transition through change a little easier.
 A couple of takeaway tips for success:

 - Identify and communicate the real, relatable urgency to achieve alignment and increase the speed of adoption.